matthiasludwig/colaboratory/cc_webdev/javascript/javascript.md

   }
   throw new Error('Request failed!'); // will be executed if response.ok is falsy },
-// second funciton for .then() that handles errors networkError => {
+// second function for .then() that handles errors networkError => {
   console.log(networkError.message);
 }).then(jsonResponse => { // second then() function